 Energy at Duke University

 Duke University provides electricity, steam for heating, and chilled water for cooling buildings around campus.
 The steam and chilled water are produced on campus by Duke’s two steam plants and two chilled water plants.
 Nearly all electricity used on campus is purchased from Duke Energy, North Carolina’s main electricity provider.
+The University’s annual energy use is almost evenly split between electricity and natural gas.
 All energy used on campus accounts for nearly 65% of total campus greenhouse gas (GHG) emissions as seen in the chart below.

 Due to the large impact of energy use on campus, Duke’s Facilities Management Department has emphasized sustainability goals in its work, which has led to a 36% reduction, nearly 100,000 metric tons, in energy-related GHG emissions since 2007.

 To accomplish the nearly 40% decrease in energy emissions, Duke has worked aggressively to increase the efficiency of campus buildings, educate the Duke community about ways to reduce their energy use, and upgrade central heating and cooling plants.